• Home

 Conditional Formatting in Power BI

-In this guide, you’ll discover the benefits of the Power BI conditional formatting function, and how to apply a conditional format in a Power BI matrix/table.
+In this guide, you’ll discover the benefits of the Power BI conditional formatting function and how to apply a conditional format in a Power BI matrix/table.

-Table of Contents:
+Table of Content:

 1. What is Conditional Formatting in Power BI?

-2. Why Use Advanced Conditional Formatting Techniques?
+2. Why Use Power BI Conditional Formatting?

-6. Wrap Up
+12. Wrap Up

 First…